bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- overcast clouds
+- broken clouds
-- 66% humidity
+- 65% humidity
-- 16 mph wind
+- 20 mph wind

-7.7 inches of rain in the past 24 hours
+2 inches of rain in the past 24 hours

 ## Temperature Comparison